Call Today +44 207 993 6524

 First and foremost, you're the timeline keeper.
 Every wedding is a series of moments that form a collective memory.
 Your job is to ensure these moments happen smoothly and according to schedule.
 From the grand entrance to the speeches, the dances to the cake-cutting, you are the one ensuring everything ticks along like clockwork.

 But it's not just about sticking to the schedule.
 An excellent MC injects personality into the event.
 You will need to read the room, adapting your energy to suit the vibe of the audience.
-Some parts of the evening might call for high energy and humour, while others require a measured, more sentimental approach.
+Some parts of the evening might call for high energy and humor, while others require a measured, more sentimental approach.

 Connecting with the guests is paramount.
 The best MCs are those who can make every guest feel as though they're part of the celebration, no matter their relation to the couple.
 Crucial to your duties is your position as the couple's spokesperson.
 You will be their voice when they are too busy to speak, advocating for their wishes and the tone they want to set.
 This may include announcements about the logistics of the evening, such as guiding guests to their seats, or more personal messages from the newlyweds.